futuredapp/CellKit/README.md

 ```

 #### CellModel
 Protocol for your cell model.
-Use this procotol to specify your cell configuration such as height xib location, whether the cell can be highlighted, etc..
+Use this procotol to specify your cell configuration such as height, xib location, whether the cell is highlightable, etc.

 ```swift
 struct PrototypeCellViewModel {